-Hug a Vegetarian Day is celebrated every year on the fourth Friday of September — September 23 this year.
+Hug a Vegetarian Day is celebrated every year on the fourth Friday of September — September 27 this year.
 Many people in the world believe that humans can have perfectly healthy diets without eating any meat.
-While there’s no scientific explanation that supports this idea completely, there exist plenty of valid arguments to support the cause of vegetarianism.
+The plant-based diets of vegetarians or vegans may differ from those of meat-eaters, but for most, the intakes of both groups are nutritionally adequate for good health, and many of the differences are quite small.
 Hug a Vegetarian Day introduces people to the lifestyle and how they can incorporate more meat-free food items into their diets.
 Hug a Vegetarian Day celebrates those who have taken the step to go cruelty-free by removing meat from their regular diet.
 This of course also means denouncing leather, fur, and other animal products.

 History of Hug A Vegetarian Day